Skip to main content

 Contact: Claire Huber, 202-205-1819

-USITC Institutes Section 337 Investigation of Certain Glow Fish Tape Systems, Safety Helmet Systems, and Components Thereof
+USITC Institutes Section 337 Investigation of Certain Gyro-Stabilized Electric Unicycles and Components Thereof and Products Containing the Same

-The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain glow fish tape systems, safety helmet systems, and components thereof.
+The U.S. International Trade Commission (Commission or USITC) voted to institute an investigation of certain gyro-stabilized electric unicycles and components thereof and products containing the same.
 The products at issue in the investigation are described in the Commission’s notice of investigation.

-The investigation is based on a complaint filed by Klein Tools, Inc. of Lincolnshire, Ill., on February 11, 2025.
-The complaint was supplemented on March 3, 2025.
-The complaint, as supplemented, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain glow fish tape systems, safety helmet systems, and components thereof that infringe patents asserted by the complainant.
-The complainant requests that the USITC issue a limited exclusion order and a cease and desist order.
+The investigation is based on a complaint filed on behalf of Inventist, Inc. of Camas, Washington, and Alien Technology Group, Inc. d/b/a Alien Rides of San Francisco, California, on January 21, 2026, and amended on February 2 and 17, 2026.
+The complaint, as amended, alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain gyro-stabilized electric unicycles and components thereof and products containing the same that infringe certain claims of the patents asserted by the complainants.
+The complainants request that the USITC issue a general exclusion order, or alternatively a limited exclusion order, and cease and desist orders.

 The USITC will make a final determination in the investigation at the earliest practicable time.
 Within 45 days after institution of the investigation, the USITC will set a target date for completing the investigation.
 USITC remedial orders in section 337 cases are effective when issued and become final 60 days after issuance unless disapproved for policy reasons by the U.S. Trade Representative within that 60-day period.